exabrial/javax-security-cdi-extension/README.md

 ### Disabling

-If you want to disable security (maybe for localhost development), you can disable it by creating a Boolean CDI Producer with the qualifer `com.github.exabrial.cdi.javaxsecurity`:
+If you want to disable security (maybe for localhost development), you can disable it by creating a Boolean CDI Producer with the qualifer `@com.github.exabrial.cdi.javaxsecurity.SkipSecurity`:

 Example of skipping security: